 You must not deal with this yourself.
-Clear indications or disclosure of abuse must be reported to children's social care without delay, by the Head of Service or the Designated Safeguarding Lead.
+Clear indications or disclosure of abuse must be reported to the MASH without delay, by the Head of Service or the Designated Safeguarding Lead.
 If the child is at immediate risk you make the referral yourself.